-In Spring 2025, I decided to redesign my entire course page.
+Starting in Summer 2024, I decided to redesign my entire course page.
 I've always felt that design is integral to an effective learning experience.
 Increasingly, a student's first interaction with a course is through the learning management system (LMS).

 When designing the homepage for the course, I wanted: